marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 They're perfectly fine as streaming services but there's another aspect I haven't mentioned up to this point: Music stored on my Plex server.

-I have a few rips[^khinsider] from various videogames that don't have official albums but that [I like listening to](https://www.youtube.com/watch?v=e7Zn5I1xutE) that I've kept floating around my Plex server for a few years now.
+I have a few rips[^khinsider] from various videogames that [don't have official albums](https://www.youtube.com/watch?v=e7Zn5I1xutE) that I've kept floating around my Plex server for a few years now.

-That said, I generally never get around to listening to them since my daily driver has been Spotify which doesn't support local files in any useful way[^localfiles] but it would be nice if there was a way to have both things in the same place.
+I aspire to listen to them more but I never get around to listening to them with Spotify as my daily driver as it doesn't support local files in any useful way[^localfiles].
+It would be nice if there was a way to have both things in the same place.

 My plan at this point was going to be trying out Tidal since it had a relatively nice UI.
-To get around the lack of Neotokyo, I could just purchase Ed's work from [Bandcamp](https://bandcamp.com) and load it onto Plex and just deal with that annoying UX.
+To get around the lack of Neotokyo, I could just purchase Ed's work from [Bandcamp](https://bandcamp.com) and load it onto Plex and just deal with the UX hassle of constantly switching between apps.

 ## The perfect candidate appears

-I had been vaguely aware for a while that Plex touted some sort of integration with Tidal but I had no idea what the specifics were at all.
+I had been vaguely aware for a while that Plex touted some sort of integration with Tidal but I had no idea what form it took.

-I actually overlooked the key feature of this integration which is [clearly outlined](https://support.plex.tv/articles/add-tidal-content-to-your-plex-music-library/) in their documentation.
-While I could have sworn I read the page, perhaps it's easier to demonstrate with some screenshots.
+I had even read up on integration, where the killer feature is [clearly outlined](https://support.plex.tv/articles/add-tidal-content-to-your-plex-music-library/) but apparently I did a rubbish job at reading since I entirely overlooked it.

 {{< image src="plexamp-add-to-library.jpg" style="height: 500px" noshadow=true >}}
 {{< /image >}}

 You'll see that there are two buttons at the bottom of the screen: *Add to My TIDAL* and *Add to Library*.

-When I figure used this feature, I would do *Add to My TIDAL*.
+When I first hooked up Tidal to Plex, I would just press *Add to My TIDAL*.

-Ok, great, it adds albums to my TIDAL library.
+Ok, great, it adds albums to my TIDAL library remote through Plex.
 Big whoop.
 A few days later, I accidentally hit *Add to Library* and oh my god.

-{{< image src="plexamp-jak-jay.png" >}}
+{{< image src="plexamp-jak-jay.jpg" >}}
 {{< /image >}}

 You're telling me I can put Jay right next to Jak?
 Wrap it up, I think we've got a winner on our hands!
 At this point, I was sold.

-The ability to add virtual streaming items right next to my "local" (streaming from across the living room) items is basically what I wished Spotify offered.
+The ability to add virtual streaming items right next to my "local" (streaming from across the living room) items is pretty much the ideal outcome.

-I suppose Google Play Music somewhat offered that but using a Google product is about as attracted as [preordering my own coffin](https://music.youtube.com/googleplaymusic).
+In fairness, Google Play Music offered something like this in the past but the idea of investing effort into a Google product is about as attractive as [preordering a coffin](https://music.youtube.com/googleplaymusic).

 Anyway, with this, we can tick one piece of criteria off the list:

-✅ for **Artists I like**
+✅ for **Artists I like** (1/3)

-The big takeaway here is that I can add any artists that are able to stream on Tidal while being able to purchase content and stream that side by side without any obvious way to distinguish between entries.

-While Spotify had local files, it was very clearly a second class citizen.
-Here, both local and remote items are almost identical both in terms of UI and behind the scenes as we'll find out a bit later.

 ## A quick note on Plexamp

 Before we continue, I should note that I mostly interface with my Plex library (and Tidal) through [Plexamp](https://plexamp.com/).

-For an audio player that [started life back in 2017](https://medium.com/plexlabs/introducing-plexamp-9493a658847a) as a [Plex Labs](https://medium.com/plexlabs) experiment, it certainly evolved into a full ecosystem complete with mobile and desktop apps.
+For an audio player that [started life back in 2017](https://medium.com/plexlabs/introducing-plexamp-9493a658847a) as a [Plex Labs](https://medium.com/plexlabs) experiment, it has grown into an entire ecosystem, complete with mobile and desktop apps.

-To be clear, it's just streaming content from your plex server rather than being something you deploy standalone.
+To be clear, it's just streaming content from your plex server through a music-focused client.
+It doesn't require deploying any additional software.
 You can also listen to Podcasts (via Plex) on it too although I don't do that myself.

 The Tidal integration works perfectly fine with the regular Plex apps as well but the music section in general shines brightest when using Plexamp if you ask me.

 ## Ok but how well does it actually integrate with Tidal

-At this point in our tour, you might be thinking "Ok, sure but it's just all ducktaped together and the illusion will fall apart the second you touch something" and I thought this might be the case.
+At this point in our tour, you might be thinking "Ok, sure but I bet under the hood, it's just duct tape and chewing gum" which is definitely what I expected going in.

-Thankfully, it really is this cool and I'll show you some cool features.
+Thankfully, it really is a first class Plex citizen and I'll even give you a whirlwind tour of my favourite features.

 ### Cross-platform search

-Whether finding something new or something existing, you can search across your entire catalog and Tidal's at the same time which is really appreciated
+Whether finding something new or something existing, you can search across your entire catalog and Tidal's at the same time which is really appreciated.

 {{< image src="plexamp-cross-search.jpg" style="height: 500px" >}}
 {{< /image >}}